NanoCommons/workshops/2021-12-08/SPARQLendpoint/NanosafetyRDF.md

 }
 ```

-When copying this SPARQL query and executing it, you will find that the AOP-Wiki RDF contains 1149 KE subjects.
+When copying this SPARQL query and executing it, you will see the KE id's that are mentioned in the Nanosafety RDF.
+Of course these are hard to interpret.
+In the RDF schema you can see that the RDF also contains an MIE/KE text.
+This is the name of the KE as mentioned in the paper.

 Modify the above query to select the MIE/KE text.
 Which predicate do you use: - <button onclick="toggleAnswer('q1')">Answer</button><span id="q1" style="visibility: hidden">nci:C25492</span>